bitnami/containers/containers/tomcat/README.md

 # Get this image

-The recommended way to get the Bitnami tomcat Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/bitnami/tomcat).
+The recommended way to get the Bitnami Tomcat Docker Image is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/bitnami/tomcat).

 ```bash
 docker pull bitnami/tomcat:latest